OriBerger/Moveo_app/README.md

 ## Deployment

-This project is deployed on Render for the backend and a static hosting platform (like Vercel or Netlify) for the frontend.
+- **Frontend**: The frontend is deployed at [https://moveo-app-1.onrender.com](https://moveo-app-1.onrender.com).
+This URL provides access to the live site, where users can join as either mentors or students and collaborate on code blocks in real-time.

-- **Backend Deployment**: The backend is deployed at [https://moveo-app-1.onrender.com](https://moveo-app-1.onrender.com).
-It serves the API and the static frontend files.
+### Note:

-Make sure to check the project in your browser at the deployment site for a fully functional real-time code collaboration experience!
+- The backend is hosted on a separate URL and is not required to be manually accessed by the user.
+The frontend communicates with the backend automatically for real-time functionality.

 ## License